-- Awareness and capacity building of district and State level functionaries in across the country through regional workshop and audio-visual tools and literature.
+- Awareness and capacity building of District and State level functionaries across the country through regional workshop and audio-visual tools and literature.

 - Organising internal competitions in schools and nominations of two to three best original ideas, in any Indian language, by respective the Principal/Headmaster online through E-MIAS (E-Management of INSPIRE Award Scheme) portal on web-link http://www.inspireawards-dst.gov.in.

-- Shortlisting of top 100,000 (one lakh) ideas, with potential to address societal needs through Science & Technology, by National Innovation Foundation (NIF).
-Disbursement of INSPIRE Award of INR 10,000 into bank accounts of students through Direct Benefit Transfer (DBT) scheme by DST.
+- Shortlisting of top 1,00,000 (one lakh) ideas, with potential to address societal needs through Science & Technology, by National Innovation Foundation (NIF).
+Disbursement of INSPIRE Award of INR 10,000 into bank accounts of students through Direct Benefit Transfer (DBT) scheme.

-- Organisation of District Level Exhibition and Project Competition (DLEPC) by district/State authorities and shortlisting of 10,000 best ideas/innovations for State Level Exhibition and Project Competitions.
+- Organisation of District Level Exhibition and Project Competition (DLEPC) by District/State authorities and shortlisting of 10,000 best ideas/innovations for State Level Exhibition and Project Competitions (SLEPC).

-- Mentoring support to students at State level by NIF, in coordination with reputed academic and technology institutions of the country, such as, IITs, NITs, IISERs, central Universities, etc., for development of prototypes.
+- Mentoring support to students at State level by NIF, in coordination with reputed academic and technology institutions of the country for development of prototypes.

 - Showcasing 1,000 best ideas/innovations at National Level Exhibition & Project Competition (NLEPC) and shortlisting of top 60 prototypes/innovations for national awards and future direction.

-- Evaluation of top 60 ideas by NIF for product/process development and their linkage with other schemes of NIF/DST and display of top innovations at the annual Festival of Innovation (FOIN) at Rashtrapati Bhavan.
+- Consideration of top 60 ideas/innovations by NIF for product/process development and their linkage with other schemes of NIF/DST.

 Children will be encouraged to come up with creative ideas on their own.
 Parents or teachers can also play an important role in proposing a problem to the child or help in converting his/her idea into a prototype/model but not suggest the idea themselves.